viblo/pymunk/README.rst

 Chipmunk
 --------

-Compiled libraries of Chipmunk compatible Windows and Linux 32bit and 64bit are distributed with pymunk.
+Compiled libraries of Chipmunk compatible Windows 32bit and Linux 32bit and 64bit are distributed with pymunk.

+**Warning** There are known blocker bugs in 64-bit pymunk on Windows.
+Use at your own risk.

 If pymunk doesnt have your particular platform included, you can compile Chipmunk by hand with a custom setup argument::